superfly/dns-help/README.md

 A domain apex, (AKA "Naked Domain" or "Bare Domain") is referring to a domain without any subdomains.
 E.g. `your-application.com` is the domain apex, whereas `www.your-domain.com` would be referring to a subdomain (`www`).
 To use your domain apex, here are three high level tidbits of information that you should have in mind:

-**First,** know that you may not be able to use your current DNS provider to use your bare domain to access your Fly application.
-Or, if it _is_ possible, you may have some extra hoops to jump through at your DNS provider (for example, if you use [Amazon's Route 53](providers/aws-route-53.md)).
+**First,** know that no matter what, we'll help you get your bare domain pointing to your Fly application.
+However you may not be able to use your current DNS provider.
+Fortunately, changing DNS providers is pretty simple and doesn't cause any downtime.

-**Second,** you'll want to create a `CNAME`-equivalent DNS resource record at your domain apex (e.g. `your-application.com`) that sends DNS query traffic to the DNS name that Fly.io gave you for your Edge App.
-That Fly.io URL will end in `edgeapp.net`, for example `vapid-hedgehog-4710.edgeapp.net`.
+**Second,** you'll want to create a `CNAME`-equivalent DNS resource record at your domain apex (e.g. `your-application.com`) that responds to queries with the DNS name that Fly.io gave you for your Edge App.
+That Fly.io DNS name will end in `edgeapp.net`, for example `vapid-hedgehog-4710.edgeapp.net`.

-**Third,** after your users' DNS query resolves properly, Fly.io's edge servers then receive your users' HTTP traffic and serves your Fly Edge App to your customers using your domain name.
+**Third,** once everything is in place, your users' DNS queries ultimately resolve to bring them to Fly.io's edge servers.
+That's where Fly receives your users' HTTP traffic and serves your Fly Edge App to your customers using your domain name.

-With the above principles in mind, you may be able to figure out how to create the needed resources at your DNS provider even if they're not listed above, or aren't a preferred provider.
+With the above principles in mind, you may be able to figure out how to create the needed records at your DNS provider even if they're not listed above, or aren't a preferred provider.

+## Why is it Such a Problem to Use a Bare Domain Anyway?!

 Ultimately, the trouble with using a bare domain is: